 This sounds so ridiculously obvious that I almost hesitate to write it.
 But before you buy more food…check the freezer.

-I’m embarrassed to say that we have 2 freezers.
-We sometimes buy more food to put in the fridge when we already have the same stuff in the freezer.
+I’m embarrassed to say that we sometimes buy more food to put in the fridge when we already have the same stuff in the freezer.
 So now, before I fire up the laptop to get a new Tesco delivery order in, I go to the freezer and take stuff out to de-frost in the fridge.
 I keep the inventory turning over.

 Communicate goals clearly (stick this on your fridge door)

 By setting goals at the outset and regularly reminding ourselves of these, we can help keep on track.